byuu/byuu.org/bsnes/README.md

 October 14th, 2004.
 It focuses on performance, features, and ease of use.

-It was originally developed by byuu, but since his retirement in March 2020, it is now maintained by the community.
+It was originally developed by byuu, but since March 2020, it is now maintained by the community.
 It is available under the GNU GPL version 3 or later.

   - [Official releases](https://github.com/bsnes-emu/bsnes/releases),